 • Are prescription drugs covered?
 What about vision and dental care?
 How about hearing coverage?

-• Will conditions that are important to me (physical therapy, psychiatric care, nursing home care, for example) be covered?
+• Will conditions that are important to me (for example, physical therapy, psychiatric care, nursing home care) be covered?

 • What are the specific items and services the policy covers?
 What specifically won’t it cover?